MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/faq-year-end-activities.md

 No. The Update 1099 routine is performed against a single vendor at a time.
 If this requirement is needed by your organization, please vote for the Idea titled [Batch Process for Update of Vendor's 1099 Data](https://experience.dynamics.com/ideas/idea/?ideaid=5493d608-350e-eb11-b5d9-0003ff68ded8).

 ## Accounts payable: 1099 – “Recalculate existing 1099 amounts” vs. “Update all” in the Update 1099 utility.
 The **Recalculate existing 1099 amounts** check box will reset the 1099 amount to the total paid values, when used in conjunction with the **Update all** check box.
-The **Recalculate existing 1099 amounts** check box only comes into play when there are partial 1099 values on the invoice or if it was modified on the Tax 1099 form.
-For example, assume you have an invoice valued at $1000.00, but the user manually types in a 1099 amount on the invoice of $500.00.
-When this is paid, $500.00 will be the 1099 amount paid.
-If you perform the recalculation routine, the system will change the 1099 amount to be $1000.00, which is the total that was paid.

 [![Tax 1099 transactions: Before running the update routine](./media/faq-2020-yr-end-07.png)](./media/faq-2020-yr-end-07.png)